The Simple Investor (and 5 big threats)

 Life gets wild sometimes.

-- The big hospital bill.
+- A big hospital bill.

-- The unexpected pay cut.
+- An unexpected pay cut.

-- The layoff you didn't see coming.
+- A layoff you didn't see coming.

 Getting out from under that was painful.